-For a three vessel system, first vessel is to heat all the water for your brewing session.
+For a three vessel system, the first vessel is used to heat all the water for your brewing session.
 As brewing water is sometimes called brewing liquor, the name of this vessel is the hot liquor tank, or HLT.
 Second, a vessel to hold the grains for both mashing (soaking the crushed grains) and lautering (separating the wort from the spent grains).
 This is called a mash/lauter tun.
 (In commercial brewing, these are often separate vessels.)
 This needs to have a false bottom or some sort of manifold installed to let the wort flow from the vessel while retaining the spent grains.
-You will also need a large paddle to stir the mash.
+You will also need a large paddle to stir the mash (mash paddle).
 Lastly, you need a vessel to boil the wort in, called the kettle.

 A 5-gallon (19 L) brewery can consist of three 10-gallon/40-quart (38-L) vessels.
 Systems such as this work well for most average to moderately-big brews.

 If you don't already have a wort chiller, we recommend buying or building one.
 Quickly cooling your wort can help improve beer quality and help shorten your brew day.